By becoming a friend of your local park or open space, you can:

 Kendall Copse

-Many local people have helped create a community woodland on the fields at the north end of Kennington Road.
-Visit the Friends of Kendall Copse website for more details.
+Local residents have been instrumental in creating a community woodland here.
+Visit the Friends of Kendall Copse website for details.

 Kidneys (Aston's Eyot)